SINTEF-9012/ThingModel/README.md

 ThingModel is tested and used almost every days and it works, but *it's not stable*.

-Please follow [the checklist](https://github.com/SINTEF-9012/ThingModel/wiki/Checklist) if you are experiencing some weird experiences.
+Please follow [the checklist](https://github.com/SINTEF-9012/ThingModel/wiki/Checklist) if you are experiencing some weird problems.

 ## Installation